flybywiresim/docs/docs/start/autopilot-fbw.md

 * ✔️ FMA indications for ATHR system are missing
 * ✔️ due to this workaround, the engine EGT can go into read area when in (OP) CLB/DES (see workaround above)
-* ✔️ due to missing custom ATHR system, the (OP) CLB/DES modes might need manual thrust control -> a simple and hacky workaround has been added though
+* ✔️ due to missing custom ATHR system, the (OP) CLB/DES modes might need manual thrust control
 * ✔️ FD off/on does not deactivate all FMA items
 * ✔️ Engagement of AP with FD off is incorrect
 * ✔️ Flight Director (FD) guidance in pitch is not fully satisfying yet